 - Consume lots of hot drinks during the day; if you don’t want to overdo the caffeine, try drinking herbal or fruit teas (or a hot chocolate or two!)

 - Eat regular, healthy meals that will warm you from the inside out.
-Fill up on a hearty breakfast, such as porridge, and fuel yourself with hearty soups, stews or pies later in the day.
+Fill up on a warm breakfast, such as porridge, and fuel yourself with soups, stews or pies later in the day.

 Helping the vulnerable